Atsutakemura/SimpleWars/README.md

 A simple BabylonJS game project, that can be used as template of RTS-game.

-The project is supposed to be the work of the community!
+The project is open for community contributions!

 ## Features